-Any regular saucepan or pot will work with this recipe, but using a Korean stone pot (Dolsot) like this will take this to the next level, or any Korean dishes for that matter.
+Any regular saucepan or pot will work with this recipe, but using a Korean stone pot (Dolsot) like this one here is ideal for making soft tofu stew, or any soups/stews for that matter.

-Other Korean recipes you may like:
+Other easy Korean recipes you may like:

 - Korean Marinated Eggs (Mayak Eggs)

-Soondubu Jjigae (Korean Soft Tofu Stew)
+Easy Soondubu Jjigae (Korean Soft Tofu Stew)

-- 1 tbsp each sesame oil, vegetable oil
+- 1 tbsp vegetable oil

-- 1/4 yellow onion chopped
+- 1/4 onion diced

 - 2 cloves garlic minced